 - I don't need to think about what I'll be doing that day to calculate when I should put in my contacts if I need to wear them for something so that my eyes won't get dry too soon.

 - I don't need to pack all that stuff when I travel and have fewer liquids with me, which is a nice plus for someone who usually travels carry-on only.

-- My glasses don’t poke in Boyfriend’s chest when I’m lying in his arms on the couch.
+- My glasses don't poke into my boyfriend's chest when I'm lying in his arms on the couch.

 - I don't need to worry about losing my contacts or not seeing anything when I go swimming.